dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 Oscorn, seeing the cloud giant may escape and bring more giants to the fight, threw his javelin of lightning at the Cloud giant, striking it with a powerful blast of energy.
 Czolg attempted to stop the cloud giant with a strike from Panzerfaust, but it was too late.
 The Cloud giant misty stepped and continued running deeper in to Jarl's stronghold.

 Can the team stop and kill the cloud giant?
-Will the survive another wave of giants and enemies?
-Will the find a place to regroup and recover from the battle?
+Will they survive another wave of giants and enemies?
+Will they find a place to regroup and recover from the battle?
 We'll find out next time.

   <center>